ameba23/meta-database/readme.md

 Another approach would be to using existing data from, for example, [Music Player Daemon](https://www.musicpd.org/) or Calibre.

+## Database system

+Apache CouchDB has some interesting features which make it a good candidate for this project.

 ## Merging and resolving conflicting data

 All metadata associated with a hash is put together.
 Ways of resolving incorrect or conflicting data could be devised, possibly by making the assumption that the majority of copies of the file are genuine.